jpozo20/SharpLizer/readme.md

 # SharpLizer
-Short for "C# Colorizer" is a Visual Studio extension for customizing the colors of the code in Visual Studio.
+Short for "C# Colorizer" is a Visual Studio extension for customizing the colors of keywords and modifiers in Visual Studio.

 ## Raison d'être
 "There are a number of existing extensions that already do that", you may say.